micoxion/AttoviaWiki/content/Countries/Kingdom of Helva/Government/The House of Affairs.md

 Teodor is William's older brother
 ### Christos Woodsoul
 Son of Teodor Christos mostly attempts to get by without doing any real work, however Valeria often finds him when he would least like her to and has some project or idea or work related thing she wants him to relay to his father.
+### Clarence Woodsoul
+Clarence's primary job on the Council is to maintain the House of Affairs autonomy.
+He is a sweaty, worried man who is constantly putting out political fires.
+Though he is pushed around by his cousins William and Teodor he is quite adept at keeping a majority of the other Council members in his good graces.
+In many ways he has singlehandedly allowed for the House of Affairs continued success.